ship2011/ansible-bash-stuff/Ansible-README.md

 - **Delegate to localhost:**
     ```yaml
-    - name: Fetch a file from web1 host to control node
+    - name: Fetch a file from remote host to control node
       fetch:
         src: /etc/hosts
         dest: /tmp/
-      delegate_to: web1
+      delegate_to: localhost
     ```

 - **Delegate to another host:**